Back to Top

 "Against the run of the mill (static as it seems), we break the surface tension with our wild kinetic dreams."

-For us, both the Democratic and Republican Parties are simply cut from the same cloth.
-There is nothing that either of them have that we want (except, perhaps, major party status).
+We're not being given "a choice"; we're being given "an illusion of choice".
+For us Libertarians, both the Democratic and Republican Parties are simply cut from the same cloth.
+There is nothing that either of them has that we want (except, perhaps, major party status).
 While we support some of the same ideas as each of the Old Parties, it's the methods that they advocate to separate themselves from each other that are, to us, quite similar in nature and not at all aligned with our primary idea of "liberty for all with malice toward none".

 "Like a rare and precious metal 'neath a ton of rock, it takes some time and trouble to separate from the stock.
 Sometimes you have to listen to a lot of useless talk."